Gagravarr/VorbisJava/README.txt

      the key parts of the Opus file, such as info and comments.
      (No support at all for audio packets, for now)

+  org.gagravarr.speex.SpeexFile
+     Provides read support for Ogg Speex audio files.
+Provides access to the key parts of the Speex file, such as info and comments.
+     (No support at all for audio packets, for now)

   org.gagravarr.flac.FlacOggFile
      Provides read support for FLAC files stored in an Ogg container.
 Allows access to the key parts of the file, such as Info, Tags and compressed